julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P03_Stochastic_systems.md

 ---

-# Will not be using much
+# Not much use in disease models

 - In disease models, the state $I=0$ is *absorbing*, so chains are not *regular*
 - Worth taking a quick look at, though